MiguelArambula/Group8SeniorDesign/README.md

 *SequenceTimer:*

 The SequenceTimer class is responsible for the sequencing backend.
 It controls the actual timer and triggers the audio samples.
 It is also responsible for the merging of multiple samples into one large sample and passing the result to ExternalData for export.

+*PhatPad Fragment:*

+Contains the I/O for the PhatPad functionality of the workspace.
+When trigger pads are pressed, an associated audio clip is played.

+*Sequencer Fragment:*

+The Sequencer allows users to program in when audio clips will trigger in respect to the steps of a beat.
+Each pad/track has an associated step sequencer (row of toggle buttons) on a scroll view.
+Loop control allows users to toggle whether the sequence will loop.
+The beat index allows users to navigate the composition.

 *Console Fragment:*